-The increase in trade payables was due to increased occupancy as recorded by the Parent Company at the end of 2021 and several major shiprepair projects still ongoing at the turn of the year.
+The increase in trade payables was due to increased occupancy as recorded at the end of 2021 and several major shiprepair projects still ongoing at the turn of the year.

-The largest portion of other liabilities related to the current maturity of liabilities to HEP ESCO company in the amount of HRK 2,562,281 (2020: HRK 2,562,281) involving two commodity loans related to energy efficiency projects undertaken by the Parent Company in previous years.
+The largest portion of other liabilities related to the current maturity of liabilities to HEP ESCO company in the amount of HRK 2,562,281 (2020: HRK 2,562,281) involving two commodity loans related to energy efficiency projects undertaken by the Company in previous years.

-As at December 31, 2021, the Parent Company recorded expenses in the amount of HRK 1,758,627 (2020: HRK 3,423,948) relating to accrued expenses for which invoices have not yet been received but a contractual obligation exists therefrom, and the agency fees and other expenses.
-In 2021, the Parent Company accounted for a total of HRK 7,409,301 of revenues with respect to which, pursuant to IFRS 15 Revenue from Contracts with Customers, conditions for their recognition were not met, whereas in 2020 there were no such revenues.
-The subsidiary did not record accrued costs or accrued revenues throughout the year 2021, while in 2020 it recorded an amount of HRK 15,000 of accrued costs.
+As at December 31, 2021, the Company recorded expenses in the amount of HRK 1,758,627 (2020: HRK 3,408,948) relating to accrued expenses for which invoices have not yet been received but a contractual obligation exists therefrom, and the agency fees and other expenses.
+In 2021, the Company accounted for a total of HRK 7,409,301 of revenues with respect to which, pursuant to IFRS 15 Revenue from Contracts with Customers, conditions for their recognition were not met, whereas in 2020 there were no such revenues.